aleascript/resonance/index.md

 If that fact genuinely matters to the situation, it can become a Bet.

-### Bet is not the same as stakes.
+### Bets are not the same as stakes.

 The **stakes** are what is at risk or what can be gained or lost in the situation.

-A **Bet** is something from the fiction that is placed into the balance because it is relevant to those stakes.
-It is narrower to a hope.
+A **Bet** is something from the fiction that is placed into the balance because it may influence those stakes.

 For example: